 About Temple Or Hadash

 Temple Or Hadash was established in Fort Collins, Colorado, in late 2001 by three families who wanted to share the beauty of Reform Judaism in Larimer County and northern Colorado.
-Two of those families, Judi and Frank Deming, as well as Elaine and Gerald Weiss, are still members.
+Judi and Frank Deming, as well as Gerald Weiss, are still members.
 Our name, Or Hadash, means “new light,” and was suggested by Elaine Weiss.

 Early services were held in members’ homes, and later at the Fort Collins Hampton Inn.
 As our membership grew, our services moved to the Fort Collins Senior Center.
 Rabbi Ted Stainman was hired on a part-time basis, and we also started a religious school program.
 We acquired a Torah through the generous donation by Lester and Linda Pincus, cousins of member Patzi Goldberg, and from Temple Meir Chayim in McGehee, Arkansas.
 Later we hired our cantorial soloist, Natalie Fields.

 We celebrated Bar and Bat Mitzvahs and other life cycle events.
 A Judaic library was started by Elaine and Dr. Gerald Weiss, along with Bernice Pollack.
 Sunday Chats were initiated, with outside speakers, clergy, and Temple members leading the dialogues.
 We began a program of Tikkun Olam and Mitzvah Days.
 We acquired a second Torah through the generosity of a temple in Calgary, Canada, and the assistance of former member Karen Schwartz.
 Torah Study sessions began.